tylerlaberge/Jasper/README.md

 You can pass in a list of steps into any of the hooks.

-When you run a feature with multiple steps for a single hook the the additional steps will be prepended by an 'And' within the report.
+When you run a feature with multiple steps for a single hook the additional steps will be prepended by an 'And' within the report.

 ![alt text](https://github.com/tylerlaberge/Jasper/blob/master/img/MultipleStepsScenario.jpg)

 ## Features

-Features describe the parts of an application we are testing.
+Features describe the high level parts of an application that we are testing.
 They are made up of scenarios which test different parts of the same feature.

 ### Creating a simple Feature